Should You Upgrade Your House Before Selling?

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-One of the most persistent questions about selling your home is whether you should renovate it before you sell.
-Sure, you want to sell it for more than you paid.
-But the truth is, the “right” answer is complicated because certain renovations will never raise the value of your home enough for you to break even on the cost.
+One of the most persistent questions about selling your home is whether you should upgrade it before you sell.
+Ideally, you want to sell a home for more than you paid, but the answer can be complicated because certain renovations and home additions will never raise the value of your home enough for you to break even on the cost.

-What Do Home Buyers Want?
+Consider What Home Buyers Want